Title: Evaluation of ecological design strategies in traditional houses in Diyarbakir, Turkey

 a.
 Building form

-- The traditional Diyarbakır houses have been affected by topography, culture, economic level of dwellings as well as climatic conditions.
+traditional Diyarbakır houses have been affected by

 - The building forms were classified according to courtyard location as outer courtyard, inner courtyard and mid courtyard in the house plan.